-Elspeth is a Reader in Law at Nottingham Law School.
+Elspeth is an Associate Professor of Law at Nottingham Law School.
 In addition to her research, which focuses on partnership and LLP law but also includes human rights and EU law, she teaches and is Module Leader for Human Rights Law on both the LLB and LLM programmes, and Business Organisations on the LLM.
-She also supervises PhD students in the areas of human rights and private international law.
+She is currently supervising PhD students in the areas of human rights and commercial law.
 She is a member of the Centre for Business and Insolvency Law.

 Elspeth qualified as a solicitor in a leading commercial law firm before joining the Law School as a lecturer.